 This award recognizes an Ally who has made a significant contribution to advancing LGBTQ workplace equality.
 This person is an action-oriented change maker.
 They uplift the voices of marginalized groups, have shown a unique commitment to LGBTQ workplace rights, and have used their talents to further that cause, even if at some risk.

 The 2021 Ally Changemaker Outie Award honorees are below.
-The Outie winners will be announced at the annual Workplace Summit happening October 6-8, 2021.
+The Outie winners were announced at the annual Workplace Summit happening October 6-8, 2021.

 Catherine Fagan (she/her), FBI